 Prior to arriving at Tufts in 2003, Dr. Shoemaker led the Animal Health Research Unit at the government-owned research company, AgResearch, in New Zealand.
-This team of over 60 scientists and staff works to reduce the impact of disease on the animal industry and to leverage this knowledge for human health benefits.
-The Animal Health Unit focuses on internal parasites and tuberculosis.
-Dr. Shoemaker joined AgResearch in 1995 from Harvard University, where his research focused on applying biotechnology to reduce the burden of worm parasitic diseases on the developing world, particularly schistosomiasis.
+This team of over 60 scientists and staff worked to reduce the impact of disease on the animal industry and to leverage this knowledge for human health benefits.
+Research in the Animal Health Unit primarily centered on internal parasites and bovine tuberculosis.
+Dr. Shoemaker had joined AgResearch in 1995 from Harvard University, where his research focused on applying biotechnology to reduce the burden of worm parasitic diseases on the developing world, particularly schistosomiasis.

 - PhD - University of Iowa - 1979

 - BS - University of NH - 1975